Estimating equations for causal survival analysis with pooled logistic regression: Examples

-Here, the estimating equation implementation provided results for both functional forms of time at either time resolution (Table \ref{Table2}).
-Those estimated risks and corresponding point-wise 95\% CIs from the estimating equation implementation are presented in Figure \ref{Fig2}.
-The 95\% CIs were similar between bootstrapping and the empirical sandwich variance estimator on the month scale.
+Here, the estimating equation implementation provided results for both functional forms of time on both time scales (Table \ref{Table2}).
+Those estimated risks and corresponding 95\% CBs from the estimating equation implementation are presented in Figure \ref{Fig2}.
+When using time in days, the estimating equations took no more than two minutes to run.
+When switching to the months scale, run-times were in the seconds.
+Inference was comparable between bootstrapping and the empirical sandwich variance estimator when both were possible.

-This example should be viewed as illustrative of the computational methods and not necessarily a rigorous causal analysis.
-In particular, intervening on historic injection drug use induces selection bias, as intervening on past drug use would likely prevent some of the HIV infections from occurring, which then modifies the population of interest.
-This issue is similar to the issues arising in studying causal effects of vaccines on post-infection outcomes \cite{hudgens_causal_2006}.